-In a computer, all the programs are stored in hard disk drive.
+In a computer, all the programs are stored on a hard disk drive.
 Whenever you access any program, it is temporarily stored in the memory called RAM(random access memory) so that the CPU accesses this software quickly.
-Apart from RAM, there are different types of memory and have their own roles in computing.
+Apart from RAM, there are different types of memory that have their own roles in computing.
 Let’s explore different types of memory and their functionality.

 - Permanent memory

 A memory that is not affected by the absence of electricity is a permanent memory and the data stored in it remains intact even if it is moved from one place to another.
 On a motherboard, it is present in an Integrated chip, also called ROM or BIOS.
 All the information about the motherboard, booting instructions, and functions are stored in BIOS at the time of manufacturing.

 ROM (Read only memory).
 ROM, once manufactured cannot be changed.
 It is the static form of permanent memory.
 A commercially available movie or software on a CD-ROM is a good example of Read-Only-Memory.
 You cannot change the contents once the data has been written to it.

 PROM (Programmable Read Only Memory).
 The hardware chip that can be programmed once is called PROM.
 Special Programmable kits are used to program the electronic chips.
 A common example is burning(writing data) on a CD-ROM or a DVD at home.